Espadaaah/Obsidian/Tryhackme/OWASP/OWASP Broken Access Control/Broken Access Control Introduction.md

 These exploits can be prevented by implementing strong access control mechanisms and regularly reviewing and testing them to ensure they are functioning as intended.

+Answer the questions below

+Which team focuses on defensive security?
+	Blue Team